 - incision or subcision, where the scars are physically removed

 However, numerous or recurring cystic pimples are a sign of cystic acne, which usually requires professional treatment.
-As a result, it is best to consult a doctor or dermatologist for recurring cystic pimples.
+As a result, it is best to consult a healthcare professional or dermatologist for recurring cystic pimples.